Phạm Ngọc Thảo: Undercover communist in the South Vietnamese army

 Tảng believed that Thục "undoubtedly considered that Thảo's Catholic and family loyalties were stronger and more durable than his youthful enthusiasm for revolution".
 He felt that Thảo had tricked Thục into believing that he was no longer a communist, and that his inside knowledge would be useful to the Ngô family.
 Thảo started by training the Civil Guard.
 As a result of his family's Catholic connections, Thảo rose steadily in the ARVN, since Diệm's regime had always promoted officers primarily on religious preference and loyalty.
 Nhu sent him to Malaysia to study counterinsurgency techniques, and upon his return, Thảo became a vital part of Nhu's efforts to purge the army of disloyal officers.
 As Thảo kept a close watch on those who commanded troops, lest they use their personnel in a coup, the leading officers were keen to maintain a good relationship with him, which increased his effectiveness as a spy.
 Thảo rose even further when the troops he commanded helped put down the November 1960 coup attempt against Diệm.
 Thảo assisted Khánh and Trần Thiện Khiêm to put down the revolt.
 All three were promoted, with the latter pair gaining the leadership of the ARVN and of the combined forces, respectively.
 This cemented the trio's close ties.

 Thảo was promoted to the post of chief of Bến Tre Province.
-He covertly worked with the cadres of Nguyễn Thị Định, a Vietcong leader who later became the highest ranking female communist in post-war reunified Vietnam.
+He covertly worked with the cadres of Nguyễn Thị Định, a VC leader who later became the highest ranking female communist in post-war reunified Vietnam.
 The area was a traditional communist stronghold, and anti-government attacks had increased in recent times, but it suddenly became peaceful when Thảo arrived.
 There were rumours that Thảo and the communists had decided to cease fighting for their mutual benefit; the guerrillas could quietly strengthen themselves, while Thảo would appear to be successful and he would be promoted to a more powerful position where he could cause more damage to Diệm.
-The lack of fighting between Thảo's forces and the Vietcong proved to be beneficial to the communist cause.
-In a three-month period in 1963, the Vietcong were able to recruit 2,000 men in Bến Tre and formed two more battalions.
+The lack of fighting between Thảo's forces and the VC proved to be beneficial to the VC cause.
+In a three-month period in 1963, the VC were able to recruit 2,000 men in Bến Tre and formed two more battalions.
 Thảo was praised by the Ngô family and U.S. military advisors, unaware of his ruse.
 He received another promotion, and with it, more influence and contacts among the officer corps.